Report: Leaked draft opinion shows early look at possible Supreme Court abortion ruling

-WASHINGTON — A draft opinion circulated among Supreme Court justices suggests that earlier this year a majority of them had thrown support behind overturning the 1973 case Roe v.
-Wade that legalized abortion nationwide, according to a report published Monday night in Politico.
-It’s unclear if the draft represents the court’s final word on the matter.
+WASHINGTON — A draft opinion suggests the U.S. Supreme Court could be poised to overturn the landmark 1973 Roe v.
+Wade case that legalized abortion nationwide, according to a Politico report released Monday.

+A decision to overrule Roe would lead to abortion bans in roughly half the states and could have huge ramifications for this year's elections.
+But it's unclear if the draft represents the court’s final word on the matter — opinions often change in ways big and small in the drafting process.

-The Associated Press could not immediately confirm the authenticity of the draft Politico posted, which if verified marks a shocking revelation of the high court’s secretive deliberation process, particularly before a case is formally decided.
+Whatever the outcome, the Politico report represents an extremely rare breach of the court’s secretive deliberation process, and on a case of surpassing importance.

+“Roe was egregiously wrong from the start,” the draft opinion states.
+It was signed by Justice Samuel Alito, a member of the court’s 6-3 conservative majority who was appointed by former President George W. Bush.

-The news outlet published what was labeled as a “1st Draft” of the “Opinion of the Court” in a case challenging Mississippi's ban on abortion after 15 weeks, a case known as Dobbs v.
+The document was labeled a “1st Draft” of the “Opinion of the Court” in a case challenging Mississippi’s ban on abortion after 15 weeks, a case known as Dobbs v.
 Jackson Women’s Health Organization.

-The Supreme Court has yet to issue a ruling in the case, and opinions — and even justices’ votes — have been known to change during the drafting process.
-The court is expected to rule on the case before its term is up in late June or early July.
+The court is expected to rule on the case before its term ends in late June or early July.

-The draft is signed by Justice Samuel Alito, a member of the court's 6-3 conservative majority, who was appointed by former President George W. Bush.

 The draft opinion in effect states there is no constitutional right to abortion services and would allow individual states to more heavily regulate or outright ban the procedure.